 Prevention:

-There are many factors that contribute to suicide that range from the personal to the societal.
+There are many factors that contribute to suicide .
 For this reason, prevention requires complex and multifaceted approaches.
 At the CAST Program, we believe that both individual and community action are essential for preventing suicide.
 By providing the necessary information and training, communities can become safer from suicide.
 When community members come together – each with their unique skills and abilities – the results of the group can be far greater than each person’s effort alone.

 If you are worried about how someone will react, keep in mind that people are often relieved to share their thoughts of suicide with another person.
-Doing so gives them an opportunity to talk about the feelings and experiences that have contributed to their thoughts of suicide.
+Doing so lets them know they are not alone and gives them an opportunity to talk about the feelings and experiences that have contributed to their thoughts of suicide.

 Alliance of Hope